rwarbelow/try-turing/popup-lite-brite/litebrite/js-2/index.md

 ## Planning for New Functionality

-A lot of people have the misconception that coding is all about typing really fast, in a basement, usually alone, etc. That's not really the case.
+A lot of people have the misconception that coding is all about typing really fast, drinking lots of coffee, usually alone, etc. That's not really the case.
 Most software developers say they spend at least 40% of their time planning and/or collaborating with other developers on how to design solutions in code.

 <div class="try-it-new">
   <h2>Planning a PB&J</h2>
   <p>Before we worry about the code, let's engage in an important exercise.</p>
   <p>You are trying to program a robot to make you or your kids a peanut butter and jelly sandwich. <strong>Jot down the steps you would tell the robot to take.</strong></p>
-  <p><em><a href="https://www.youtube.com/watch?v=Ct-lOOUqmyY" target="blank">Here's a video</a> of a dad following the directions his kids gave him.</em></p>
+  <p><em><a href="https://www.youtube.com/watch?v=cDA3_5982h8" target="blank">Here's a video</a> of a dad following the directions his kids gave him.</em></p>
 </div>

 ### Planning Functionality